livz/livz.github.io/_posts/2025-12-18-advent-of-pwn.md

 Last but definitely not least, huge thanks to the creators of these challenges for the effort of designing and making them available for everyone!

 Solutions and all challenge files to follow along are also on [GitHub](https://github.com/livz/advent-of-pwn).
 Challenge descriptions were fun to read but I think they didn't add much useful information towards solving them.
-So, for brevity I'm ommiting them here.
+So, for brevity I'm usually ommiting them here.

 [Day 1 - Warm-up gatekeeper](#day-1---warm-up-gatekeeper)<br>
 [Day 2 - Dumpable SUID binary](#day-2---dumpable-suid-binary)<br>